What Qualifications Are Needed to Be a Procurement Manager?

 Risk Management

-Supply chains have become so long and complex that extracting maximum cost efficiency from the market is difficult.
+Supply chains have become so long and complex that extracting maximum cost efficiency from the market is demanding.
 This means costs are kept to a minimum when things are running smoothly.
 However, it can make things very difficult in the event of any exceptions or disruptions.
 For example, there was a time when a steel company would manufacture everything that it needed on its own and even mine the raw ore itself.
 That meant that it was immune to any supply shocks, but it also had the downside of being unable to access cheaper vendors.

 Unparalleled Coordination Skills